yolofanhd/TikTakPython/README.md

 # TikTakPython
-tiktaktoe for command line built in Python
+Tik Tak Toe for any CLI built in Python.

 ## How to use?
 download latest version of python (Phython 3.9) <br>